Arvicss/Arvicss/README.md

 # Hi there, I'm Arvyx Ramos! 👋

 I'm a passionate coder with a knack for solving complex problems and managing databases.
-My journey in the tech world began when I enrolled in the BS Information Technology program, and since then, I've been on a continuous learning adventure.
+My journey in the tech world began when I enrolled in the BS Computer Science program, and since then, I've been on a continuous learning adventure.

 ## Education